aMarCruz/react-native-android-log/README.md

 Optional: You can add the tag used by Log to the `logCatArguments` properties in .vscode/launch.json

-This will include the output of the logging methods in the "OUTPUT" panel:
+This example will include React Native warnings and errors, and all the messages from App in the "OUTPUT" panel:
 ```json
     ...
     {